Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-Experimental signature on matter-wave interferometers have been analyzed in~\cite{lamine2006decoherence, asprea2021gravitational,wang2006quantum}.
-While many of these proposals suggests different mechanisms behind the gravitationally-induced decoherence, many result in similar reductions of the density matrix elements.
+Experimental signatures on matter-wave interferometers have been analyzed in~\cite{lamine2006decoherence, asprea2021gravitational,wang2006quantum}.
+While many of these proposals suggest different mechanisms behind the gravitationally induced decoherence, many result in similar reductions of the density matrix elements.
 As a result, there are tests that search for gravitational decoherence regardless of its origin.
 Some of the first proposals for testing gravitational collapse and decoherence with optomechanical systems were those in~\cite{bose1999scheme} and~\cite{marshall2003towards}.
-In this protocol, a single optical mode is passed through a beam-splitter and into an interferometer, where in one of the arms, it interacts with a mechanical resonator according to the optomechanical Hamiltonian in Eq.~\eqref{eq:optomechanical:hamiltonian}.
-The protocol has been analysed with the addition of mechanical position-damping noise~\cite{bassi2005towards,adler2005towards} (see Sec.~\ref{sec:master:equations}).
+In this protocol, a single optical mode is passed through a beam-splitter and into an interferometer, wherein one of the arms interacts with a mechanical resonator according to the optomechanical Hamiltonian in Eq.~\eqref{eq:optomechanical:hamiltonian}.
+The protocol has been analyzed with the addition of mechanical position-damping noise~\cite{bassi2005towards,adler2005towards} (see Sec.~\ref{sec:master:equations}).
 Additionally, the protocol has been examined in the high-temperature limit~\cite{bernad2006quest}.
 It was further developed in~\cite{kleckner2008creating}, where a number of practical aspects were taken into account.
-To-date, such an experiment has not yet been performed.
+To date, such an experiment has not yet been performed.
 It has been pointed out that the phases picked up through the optomechanical interaction can partially be reproduced through classical dynamics~\cite{armata2016quantum}.

 Should gravity cause decoherence, it is possible that the mechanism itself relies on a modification of quantum mechanics.
-If the experiments are still modelled using standard quantum mechanics, it can become difficult to accurately distinguish the decoherence effects.
-Such a scenario has been considered in Ref~\cite{pfister2016universal}, where a general information-theoretic measure of the decoherence was proposed.
+If the experiments are still modeled using standard quantum mechanics, it can become difficult to distinguish the decoherence effects accurately.
+Such a scenario has been considered in Ref~\cite{pfister2016universal}, where a general information-theoretic measure of decoherence was proposed.
 While many approaches consider continuous variable systems, there are also results for qubit states~\cite{kok2003gravitational}.